Consult With an Experienced DUI Lawyer Today.

 Getting arrested for a DUI while under the legal drinking age of 21 can result in different penalties than a typical DUI in Arizona.
 There is a different due process, as this type of crime does not require proof that the driver had a blood alcohol concentration level at or above 0.08 percent.
 Arizona is a Zero Tolerance state, meaning that an underage person can get arrested for DUI with any detectable amount of alcohol in his or her system.

 However, defense strategies are available to fight an underage DUI charge, even if they may look different from regular DUI defenses.
-Depending on the case, defense tactics may include accidental intoxication, was not in actual physical control of a motor vehicle, something other than drugs or alcohol triggered the test results, or unlawful arrest.
+Depending on the case, defense tactics may include accidental intoxication, not in actual physical control of a motor vehicle, something other than drugs or alcohol that triggered the test results, or unlawful arrest.
 Your Scottsdale DUI defense lawyer may also be able to minimize the penalties you face if you’re convicted of a DUI, such as representing you in court to argue against the suspension of your license.

 1. Contact a DUI defense lawyer in Scottsdale immediately after your arrest.